IBM/container-service-getting-started-wt/Lab 4/README.md

 This section requires a paid cluster, and is thus optional for learning purposes.
 It contains highly useful real-world examples of Kubernetes and is thus valuable, but you will not see questions relating to this lab on the exam.

-# 1. Federated Kubernetes cluster: Two clusters running the same application
+# 1. Create a federated Kubernetes cluster: Two clusters running the same application

 1. To get started, create a paid cluster with two workers and wait for it to provision.
 If this is your first paid cluster, then you do not need to specify the public vlan and the private vlan.